Absolute measurement of the exchange interaction in an InSb quantum well using Landau-level tunnelling spectroscopy: Experimental Methods

 \section{Experimental Methods}

 Experiments were performed on material grown by solid source MBE on semi-insulating, lattice-mismatched GaAs substrates.
 In growth order, the epitaxy comprises an aluminium antimonide (AlSb) accommodation layer, a $3~\mu$m Al$_{0.1}$In$_{0.9}$Sb strain-relieving barrier layer (to allow for lattice mismatch relaxation), a $30$~nm InSb quantum well layer and a $50$~nm Al$_{0.15}$In$_{0.85}$Sb top barrier layer.
 Tellurium (Te) $\delta$ doping is introduced only into the top barrier, $25$~nm above the InSb quantum well.
 Deliberate doping of the lower barrier is avoided in order to prevent any impurity donor atoms from being carried forward on the growth plane which could significantly compromise the transport lifetime of carriers in the quantum well.
 The quantum wells have been modelled using the Schr\"odinger-Poisson software Nextnano\cite{Nextnano}, shown in \cref{fig:structure}, to determine subband states confined within the QW.
 The $\Gamma$-point of the first subband $E_1$ is located 43~meV below the Fermi energy $E_\text{F}=0$, and indicates occupation of the second subband and states within the $\delta$-doped region.
-Note that this Schrod\"inger-Poisson model assumes that $E_\text{F}$ at the surface is pinned at the mid gap of the InSb quantum well, an ideal Te $\delta$-layer and excludes the effects from the diffusion of Zn under the metal contact.
+The energy of the conduction band at the surface is set to be 1/3 ($\approx0.17$~eV) of the Al$_{0.15}$In$_{0.85}$Sb bandgap ($\approx0.51$~eV) above $E_\text{F}$.
+Note that this Schrod\"inger-Poisson model excludes the effects from the diffusion of Zn under the metal contact.